Muvon/pulsora/doc/ARCHITECTURE.md

 ## Overview

 Pulsora is a high-performance time series database built with Rust, designed for market data and similar time-ordered datasets.
-It uses RocksDB as the storage backend and provides a REST API for data ingestion and querying.
+It uses RocksDB as the storage backend with a custom columnar storage layer and provides a REST API for data ingestion and querying.

 ## System Architecture